 Hardware/software systems must become easier and more fun to develop.
 We aim to enable a more agile hardware development flow, to quickly and easily modify an existing design, letting us play with the resulting system.

-Center researchers pledge to use and develop open-source hardware and software, and it is the intention of all Agile Hardware Center researchers that any hardware and software will be released under an open source model, such as the BSD open source license.
+Center researchers pledge to use and develop open-source hardware and software, and it is the intention of all Agile Hardware Center researchers that any hardware and software will be released under an open source model, such as the 3-clause BSD license.
 The center is open to all Stanford faculty who share this goal.